 Powers’ television career spans several decades and includes his recurring role as the Cop on “Laverne & Shirley,” MacKenzie Phillips’ boyfriend on “One Day At A Time,” “Murder She Wrote,” several episodes of “Simon And Simon,” “Full House,” “Alf,” “Alien Nation,” “Doogie Howser,” “Adam-12,” a series regular on “A&E’s An Evening at the Improv,” as Joe Esposito in

 the now-classic ABC mini-series, “Elvis and Me,” and many others, including starring for two seasons in his own popular NBC sitcom, “13 East.”
 (Check out the “13 East” page.)

-A feature film career has been brief and elusive for Powers, co-starring with good friend Paul Sorvino in a forgettable film comedy, “Vasectomy – A Delicate Matter.”
-Wayne wryly comments, “It was one of those unremarkable films that make you wonder who you have to go to bed with to get your name OFF of the DVD package!”
+His feature film career includes co-starring with good friend Paul Sorvino in

+the film comedy, “Vasectomy – A Delicate Matter.”
+Wayne wryly comments, “It was fun but, unfortunately, one of those unremarkable films that make you wonder who you have to go to bed with to get your name OFF of the DVD package!”

 After relocating his young family to North Carolina, Wayne appeared in several award-winning, hit productions of the Charlotte Repertory Theatre, including Steve Martin‘s “Picasso at the Lapin Agile” and a reunion (after 20 years) with actress Bonnie Franklin in Alan Ayckbourn‘s “Communicating Doors.”